AMWA-TV/info-005/docs/Controller Guide.md

 ### BCP-003-01 Secure Communications in NMOS Systems
 > *Controllers use the **BCP-003-01 Secure Communications in NMOS Systems** best current practice recommendations to protect the API calls that they make with transport layer security.*

+The NMOS APIs use the HTTP and WebSocket protocols to exchange information between different components of a media network.
+However, unless a method of securing these communications is used, all information exchanged using the NMOS APIs is sent as plaintext.
+This means there is a risk that the information is intercepted and read by a third party.
+It is even possible that the information is modified without the knowledge of the original communicating parties.
+These types of person-in-the-middle attacks can be prevented by using standard IT best practices to ensure that the communication channel is secure.

+The BCP-003-01 document specifies which standard IT best practices to use.
+By listing specific practices which all BCP-003-01 compliant NMOS implementations follow, it ensures interoperability between products from different vendors.

+In particular, the document specifies the Transport Layer Security (TLS) versions and cipher suites to use for all NMOS HTTP and WebSocket communications.
+It additionally sets out the specific behaviour that is expected from the two communicating parties (the API server and API client).

+To aid implementers, requirements that are specific to Controllers have been set out in the [Controllers] section of the BCP-003-01 document.
+(Link to be updated after BCP-003-01 PR accepted).

 ### BCP-003-02 Authorization in NMOS Systems
 > *Controllers use the **BCP-003-02 Authorization in NMOS Systems** best current practice recommendations to ensure they meet the authorization requirements of the endpoints to which they are making API calls.*